osilander/bacterial-genomics-intro/introduction.rst

 In my lab, one topic we focus on how these natural isolates evolve over time in the wild and in the lab.

-One line of investigation concerning laboratory evolution  of these strains has been to undertstand how antibiotic resistance evolve in these natural isolates of *E. coli*.
-We have evolved antibiotic resistant strains of these bacteria hundreds of times, and now we are interested in the *genetic* changes that cause this resistance.
+One aim of our doing laboratory evolution of these strains has been to understand how antibiotic resistance evolves in such "natural isolates" of *E. coli*.
+We have evolved antibiotic resistant strains of these natural isolatesof *E. coli* hundreds of times, and now we are interested in the *genetic* changes that cause this resistance.

 The data here are from one of these antibiotic resistance experiments.
 In particular, the experimental treatment was a period of laboratory evolution during which the isolates were grown them in ever-increasing concentrations of an antibiotic, `Streptomycin <https://en.wikipedia.org/wiki/Streptomycin>`_.
 After this, we generated NGS from the genomes of the resistant bacteria.
 It is your job to find the changes that have occurred in the genome.